 In the Tetons, I have taken all three of my mediums.
 I took my pastels in the winter, which allowed me to use them in the car when it was way too cold outside to paint.
 I prefer oils when I go to the mountains mainly because of the atmosphere, which is more arid and the altitude makes the watercolors dry way too fast for my style.
 I have painted California with both mediums, when competing in LPAPA I chose watercolors, mainly because of drawing and the colors of the coastal atmosphere are conducive for my palette, also, the time restriction for producing a finished painting aids in my decision.
 This is not to say you cannot do the medium of your choice wherever you decide to paint, just be moved by your choice and have fun.

 So I have given you a lot to think about if you too paint in several mediums.
 I feel passionate about both.
 When I see a beautifully done watercolor in a museum or gallery, I can’t wait to go back to my studio and pick up the brush and paint.
 The same holds true for oils.
 Oils have a richness and vibrancy that make you sit in front of an easel forever.

 My love for both mediums can be a juggling job too.
 It would be great to take both on trips and sometimes I have, but to give your full attention to an area in one medium is best, as this allows you to do larger studio pieces for galleries later.
 My watercolors have become oil paintings and the reverse has been done too with oils.

-Do you have a preference?
+Do you have a preference of watercolor or oil?
 Tell us about it in the comments section below.

 About the author: Cindy Baron is nationally known in both watercolors and oils, painting the grand landscapes of the west and coastal shorelines.
-Born and raised in Indiana, she has had the experience of living all over the country and now resides in Rhode Island, where she is a full time artist and instructor.
-Learn from her in person at the 7th Annual Plein Air Convention & Expo in Santa Fe, New Mexico.
+Born and raised in Indiana, she has had the experience of living all over the country and now resides in Rhode Island, where she is a full-time artist and instructor.